lydienduvent/Works/Literature/Awakening.md

 liminal space, a world which could only exist when it was
 unobserved, for it was not mine own eyes that witnessed it,
 but rather senses borrowed from somewhere else, from
-something else, senses unfit for a poor boy from Abel.
+something else; senses unfit for a poor boy from Abel.

 And, as I stood there in that impossible place, a light
 began to shine.
 Not an outburst of revelation, but rather